pakbaz/starspak/README.md

 * Quality, carefully curated content free for all
 * Contents are educational but also practical with real world examples.
 It is made to get you ready for a job or a promotion.
-* Contents is free and open source and will always be
+* All Core educational and practical Contents are (and always will be) free and open source

 ## Markdown naming and Contents